[Official] teamLab Planets TOKYO, Toyosu

 teamLab Planets is a museum where you walk through water, created by art collective teamLab.

 The artworks change depending on the presence of people, and the existence of the artworks is continuous with your body and with others.
+Immerse yourself physically in the massive artwork spaces, perceive them with your body, and become one with the art.

 Water